dlhamilton/route-me/README.md

 This will show all teh connections for one node.
 It will ask you to enter the name of the node.
 #### Option 9 - Find Shortest Route
 This will find the shortest path between two node.
 It will ask for the names of the start and end.
 Itw ill then find the route and list out the steps.
+#### Opion 10 - Minimum Spanning Tree
+This will create a link between all the nodes but will make sure it uses the minium amount of link weight to do it.
 #### Option 0 - Back to menu
 This will take you back to the main menu.

 <br>

+### User Assistance
+- "h" - The user can type 'h' in any menu to get a definition or information about all of the options in the menu.
+- "123" - The user can type '123' in any graph option that requires the user to enter a nodes name.
+This will show all the names of the nodes that are currently in the graph. this will help the user remember the names that are in the graph.

 ### Navigaton Flowchart